-When working out whether the premiums need to rise, the provider will look at the way in which the underlying investments have performed up to that date, as well as taking into consideration the customer’s circumstances, such as their health and life expectancy.
+Your provider will look at the way in which any underlying investments have performed up to that date, to decide if they need to up your premiums.
+It will also consider your circumstances, such as health and life expectancy.

 If a policyholder is unable or unwilling to increase the amount they pay for cover, they can either cash in the policy, or accept the policy will provide a smaller sum than they had anticipated at the outset.
 Remember that if you are considering a whole-of-life policy, there is a risk that you will pay more into the policy than you will end up getting out of it.

 Only “non-reviewable” policies have fixed premiums which will not change over time, but these premiums are likely to be more expensive, at least initially, than the premiums you will pay for reviewable cover.

 Over 50s plans typically promise a relatively small pay-out, and are generally designed to cover funeral costs.
 Premiums are usually guaranteed for life, and pay-outs are small (typically between £1000 and £5,000) depending on what you pay each month and for how long.

 However, those buying these policies can find they end up paying far more than the policy will ever pay out when they die, especially if they live a relatively long time.
 If, for example, you buy a £10,000 policy at 50 and it costs £25 per month, but you live to be 84 years old, you will have paid more than £10,000 into the fund.
 The problem is that you must keep on paying the policy or you lose cover and you can’t get the money back.

 An endowment policy is effectively an investment scheme with life insurance attached.
 This type of plan used to be popular with interest-only mortgage holders who used them to build up savings with which they could repay their mortgage capital.